studzin-sky/llm-description-enhancer/README.md

     * `--secret id=huggingface_token,src=my_hf_token.txt`: Securely provides the content of `my_hf_token.txt` to the build process.
 The `id=huggingface_token` must match the ID used in the `RUN --mount` directive in your `Dockerfile`.
     * *(This step will take a while, especially the first time, as it downloads the LLM using your token).*

-3.  **Run the Docker container:**
+3.  **Run the Docker container using the Helper Script (`start_container.sh`):**
+    A helper script `start_container.sh` is included in the repository to simplify starting the Docker container.
+This script typically handles stopping/removing any pre-existing container with the same configured name and then starts a new one.

+    * **Ensure the script is executable:**
+        After cloning the repository, or if the execute permission isn't set, you might need to make the script executable (on Linux, macOS, or Git Bash on Windows):
         ```bash
-    docker run --rm -p 8000:8000 llm-description-enhancer
+        chmod +x start_container.sh
         ```

+    * **Run the script:**
+        From the project root directory:
+        ```bash
+        ./start_container.sh
+        ```

+    * **Expected Outcome (depends on your script's content):**
+        The script will likely:
+        * Output messages indicating it's managing the container.
-    * `--rm`: Automatically removes the container when it stops.
+        * Start the container (possibly in detached mode).
-    * `-p 8000:8000`: Maps port 8000 on your host to port 8000 in the container.
+        * Inform you that the service is available at `http://127.0.0.1:8000`.
+        * Provide commands to view logs or stop the container if it's running in detached mode (e.g., `docker logs <container_name> -f` and `docker stop <container_name>`).

+    *(Alternatively, you can run the container manually: `docker run --rm -p 8000:8000 llm-description-enhancer`)*

 4.  **Test the containerized application:**
-    Once the container is running, you can send requests to `http://127.0.0.1:8000` as you would for the local setup (e.g., using cURL or an API client).
+    Once the container is running (via the script or manually), send requests to `http://127.0.0.1:8000` as described in the API Endpoints section.

 ## API Endpoints